 - 2 liters of spirits or aperitifs made of wine or similar beverages less than 22% volume, or sparkling wines or liquor wines; or

 - a proportional mix of these products; and in addition

 - 4 liters still wine; and

 3. medicines, sufficient for personal requirements;

-Import of gold: must be declared except personal jewellery not exceeding a total weight of 500 grammes provided it is in regular situation.
+5. gold/jewellery: must be declared except personal jewellery not exceeding a total weight of 500 grams provided it is in regular situation.

 For full details, please see or refer to the website of the European Union, http://europa.eu/.

-GOLD, JEWELLERY ETC.: Export of gold: must be declared except personal jewellery not exceeding a total weight of 500 grammes provided it is in regular situation.
+Gold/jewellery must be declared except personal jewellery not exceeding a total weight of 500 grams provided it is in regular situation.

 Free import of the following: